-Breaks between dermarolling sessions are necessary as the production of new collagen is a long-term process.
+Whether using a roller with small needles or longer ones, breaks between dermarolling sessions are necessary as the production of new collagen is a long-term process.
 Many intermediate, complex stages lead to the production of new collagen.
-The formation of a new collagen undergoes an intermediate phase from Type III collagen (the temporary collagen) to Type I collagen (the final and the more durable one).
-If you pierce your skin the derma roller (especially with 1.5 mm needles or longer) constantly, it may interfere the production of the new collagen and cause your skin to have permanent redness and inflammation in the long term.
+The formation of new collagen undergoes an intermediate phase from Type III collagen (the temporary collagen) to Type I collagen (the final and the more durable one).
+If you pierce your skin with the dermaroller (especially with 1.5 mm needles or longer) constantly, it may interfere with the production of new collagen and cause your skin to have permanent redness and inflammation in the long term.
 Therefore, you should not perform another dermarolling session until the skin is completely healed after the previous session.

-- 0.25 mm needles – treatment can be repeated every two days;
+- 0.25 mm needles – treatment can be repeated every two days.

-- 0.50 mm needles – treatment should be done no more than once a week;
+- 0.50 mm needles – treatment should be done no more than once a week.

-- 1.00 mm needles – treatment should not be repeated more often than every 2 to 3 weeks;
+- 1.00 mm needles – treatment should not be repeated more often than every 2 to 3 weeks.

 - 1.5 mm to 2.00 mm needles and up – treatments should be performed every 6 to 8 weeks.

-If you find rolling too painful especially if you have a low threshold to pain, you can apply topical anesthesia.
+If you find rolling too painful, especially if you have a low threshold to pain, you can apply topical anesthesia.
 Check out “Skin Numbing Solutions That Are Good Alternatives to Emla” to prepare your skin before dermarolling.